 Afghanistan/Pakistan – Family of 7

 This family group consists of a human rights advocate, his wife and 3 children, and his sister and mother.
 The primary applicant is a medical doctor who worked in public health.
 He later worked with Canada on local governance, democracy-building and peace-visioning in high-risk areas.
 His sister worked with international NGOs.
 Both were targeted before the Taliban takeover for their association with Canada and “foreign interests”.
 Following the Taliban takeover, they were forced to flee to avoid arrest and likely death.
 This family has been accepted under the Operation Afghan Safety stream for expedited processing.
-The sponsorship and refugee applications for this family group are expected to be sent to the Anglican Diocese by March 2023 for submission to the Government in Spring 2023. .
+The sponsorship applications for this family group were submitted to the Government and sponsorship approval was obtained in March 2023.
+We are awaiting refugee determination by the Canadian Embassy Visa Office in Pakistan.

 Cost of this sponsorship: $ 66,100